-The State of Maryland Housing vision is that:
+The State of Maryland's planning vision for housing is:

-A range of housing densities, types, and sizes provides residential options for citizens of all ages and incomes.
+"A range of housing densities, types, and sizes provides residential options for citizens of all ages and incomes."

 Building on this vision for the State, the Town's housing goals and objectives are represented by plans and recommendations to encourage housing growth and to expand racial, ethnic, and socio-economic diversity.